AlexisGuichemerreCode/CNN_Ranking_ListDecoding/README.md

 # CNN_Ranking_ListDecoding
-This code refers to a project to graduate at the ETS (Master of Engineering in Information Technology) (Paper submitted to VCIP 2022 On Hold)
+This code refers to a  Paper submitted to WiMob 2023 (Workshop)